nmmneves/OPXAQL/README.md

 ### Instalation

-This represents the basic tutorial to install a Switch and a Controller (will be updated with more detail in a short period of time)
+This represents the basic tutorial to install a Switch and a Controller (will be updated with more detail in a short period of time).
+In the end of this explination there is a copy/paste segment with all the commands so you dont have to run one by one, excluding the start.

 **1- Make sure you have the lastest git version installed and up to date.**
 ```